Skandinaviska Enskilda Banken AB (publ) (OTCMKTS:SVKEF) Hits New 52-Week High at $12.81

-Skandinaviska Enskilda Banken AB (publ) (OTCMKTS:SVKEF – Get Rating)’s share price reached a new 52-week high during trading on Tuesday .
+Skandinaviska Enskilda Banken AB (publ) (OTCMKTS:SVKEF – Get Rating)’s stock price hit a new 52-week high during mid-day trading on Monday .
 The stock traded as high as $12.81 and last traded at $12.81, with a volume of 0 shares changing hands.
 The stock had previously closed at $12.81.

 Wall Street Analyst Weigh In

-SVKEF has been the topic of several research analyst reports.
-Credit Suisse Group raised their target price on shares of Skandinaviska Enskilda Banken AB (publ) to SEK 102 in a research note on Friday, January 27th.
-Deutsche Bank Aktiengesellschaft cut shares of Skandinaviska Enskilda Banken AB (publ) from a “hold” rating to a “sell” rating in a research note on Tuesday, March 7th.
-Finally, AlphaValue raised shares of Skandinaviska Enskilda Banken AB (publ) to a “reduce” rating in a research note on Wednesday, November 23rd.
-Four equities research analysts have rated the stock with a sell rating and two have given a buy rating to the stock.
-According to MarketBeat.com, the stock currently has a consensus rating of “Hold” and an average price target of $105.75.
+A number of research firms have recently weighed in on SVKEF.
+Deutsche Bank Aktiengesellschaft downgraded shares of Skandinaviska Enskilda Banken AB (publ) from a “hold” rating to a “sell” rating in a research note on Tuesday, March 7th.
+AlphaValue upgraded shares of Skandinaviska Enskilda Banken AB (publ) to a “reduce” rating in a report on Wednesday, November 23rd.
+Finally, Credit Suisse Group upped their price objective on shares of Skandinaviska Enskilda Banken AB (publ) to SEK 102 in a report on Friday, January 27th.
+Three research analysts have rated the stock with a sell rating and two have issued a buy rating to the company.
+According to MarketBeat.com, the company has an average rating of “Hold” and an average price target of $111.00.

 Skandinaviska Enskilda Banken AB (publ) Company Profile